 3. Go Agile or Go Home

 Agile is a widely-known process for project management.
-Essentially, a team manages a project by breaking it up into several stages.
-Each stage involves constant collaboration with stakeholders.
+Teams manage a project through multiple iterations and constant collaboration with stakeholders.

-Throughout each stage, there is improvement and iteration, continually cycling through planning, executing and evaluating.
-By doing so at each stage, teams ensure that they end up with the strongest product possible.
+Throughout each iteration, there is improvement, continually cycling through planning, executing and evaluating.
+By doing so throughout the development, teams ensure that they end up with the strongest product possible.
 Accordingly, Agile has a much higher success rate than traditional Waterfall methodology (64% compared to just 49%).

 Agile also ensures that teams evolve the project as more discoveries are made, responding to new information rather than sticking to an inflexible plan.